meetbryce/unify/docs/TUTORIAL.md

 >
 ```
 Once we create a query with some interesting results we can work with it easily.
-We can *export the table* to a file (or Google Sheet if we create a GSheet connection):
+We can *export the table* to a file (or Google Sheet if we create a GSheets connection):
 ```sql
 > export publicapis.entries to files 'api_entries.csv'
 > show files